This page is intended for McGill Science undergraduates who are interested in participating in the 2017 Undergraduate Research Conference (URC).

 - To present your poster at the URC, you must be nominated by one of the departments, schools, or programs (units) above.

-- The Office for Undergraduate Research in Science invites each of these units to nominate up to five students per unit to participate.
+- The Office for Undergraduate Research in Science invites each of these units to nominate up to three students per unit to participate.

 - The call for nominations is sent to the Chair of each Department, or the Director of each School (MSE and SOCS), or the Program Director (Cognitive Science and Neuroscience).